getodk/docs/odk2-src/getting-started-2-user.rst

   #.
 Download and install ODK Services, ODK Tables, and ODK Survey.
   #.
 Launch ODK Tables (the *home_screen* APK).
   #.
-Click on the three vertical dots in the upper right corner of the menu bar and choose :menuselection:`Sync` to launch the ODK Services.
+Click on the circular arrows button to launch the ODK Services.
   #.
 The default Sync Configuration should be *https://open-data-kit.appspot.com* and :menuselection:`None (anonymous access)`.
 You will need to change that.
 It will also default to :menuselection:`Fully Sync Attachments`.
   #.
-Click on the three vertical dots in the menu bar, select :menuselection:`Settings --> Server Settings`.
+Click on the gear button in the menu bar, select :menuselection:`Server Settings`.
   #.
 Click on :menuselection:`Server URL` and replace the default server with *https://opendatakit-simpledemo.appspot.com* then click :guilabel:`OK`.
   #.
 Back out of settings then choose :guilabel:`Sync Now`.